Return to Campus - Fall 2020

 The University expects the University community to behave responsibly with respect for the health and safety of others.
 Any employee, student, or visitor who fails to abide with this directive may be asked or directed to leave the campus space.
 Faculty, staff, and students who are directed to leave a campus space for failure to comply with these guidelines may be taken off duty and/or subject to disciplinary action.
 Employees and students should not attempt to directly enforce this directive but instead should share any concerns of suspected violations with their immediate supervisor or appropriate school official.

 Individuals whose unique and individual circumstances require an exception to this directive, as indicated by a medical or similar subject matter professional, may request one.
 To request an exception, faculty and staff should contact Jonathon Fuller.
 Students should contact the Disability Resource Center.

 It is our responsibility to care for ourselves and those around us.

-UMN Crookston will continue to provide students with a fully array of residential options including the apartments in Heritage, Centennial, and Evergreen as well as Skyberg with its traditional-style shared kitchens and bathrooms.
+UMN Crookston will continue to provide students with a full array of residential options including the apartments in Heritage, Centennial, and Evergreen as well as Skyberg with its traditional-style shared kitchens and bathrooms.
 A greater proportion of requests for single rooms will be directed to Skyberg, and at least one wing of apartments will be reserved for isolation rooms in the event that they are needed.